Stepler promo code 2026: bonus points to get started

 Stepler offers daily and weekly challenges giving bonus points beyond regular steps.
 These challenges can include specific step goals (walk 15,000 steps in a day), themed challenges or competitions with friends.
 The social aspect of Stepler (comparing your score with your circle of friends) is an extra motivation driver to reach your daily activity goals.

-Stepler referral: earn points for each friend recruited
+Stepler referral: points for every friend you invite

 Stepler and health: gamifying walking